 If you are brave enough to decide to not be defined by the norms of society, then you will find you will end up creating the new norms that society will become!

 For those feeling a quarter-life crisis, it’s a sign that you have a deep spark of independence that is being kicked into gear, and you should factor this in how you live life.

 Kindness for your Quarterlife Crisis

-Discover kindness and compassion, as, the changes ahead are impacting so many people not just yourself.
+Discover kindness and compassion, as the changes ahead are impacting so many people, not just yourself.
 Kindness and compassion will allow each person to shift the world rather than fighting to get a diminishing share of the pie.
 Kindness and compassion don’t mean keeping alive the past.
-Kindness and compassion mean to let the past ideals fade away so we can work with what works best now to make our current lives ones worth living.
+Kindness and compassion mean to let the past ideals fade away so we can work with what works best now to make our current lives worth living.

 It is a time of new answers and this current generation will have to stand behind their own actions to make this their time.

-The tools taught here will apply equally across anyone who is facing a quarter-life crisis.
+The tools taught here will apply equally to anyone who is facing a quarter-life crisis.
 I help many younger people work thru this time and teach answers on how to change their lifestyle to prevent the anxiety that drives the crisis.
 It’s a time to shift, and you are not alone.
-Living as if in quarter-life crisis will isolate a person, but that in part is also a result of the current social system minimizing how we are interacting with each other.
+Living as if in a quarter-life crisis will isolate a person, but that in part is also a result of the current social system minimizing how we interact.
 True power is in clear communications and working with each other to improve your lives.
 Reach out and work with others while also staying true to yourself.